outsidedav/swift/machine_learning/tone.md

 $ brew update
 $ brew install carthage
 ```
+{: codeblock}

-### Create and configure an instance of Tone Analyzer
+## Step1.
+Create and configure an instance of Tone Analyzer
 {: ###create-and-configure-an-instance-of-tone-analyzer}

 Provision an instance of the {{site.data.keyword.toneanalyzershort}} service: